Houston Drug Crime Lawyer

 Our Houston drug defense attorneys represent clients accused of drug and narcotics charges throughout Harris County.
 Whether you are charged with large-scale drug trafficking or simple possession of a controlled substance, our narcotics attorneys draw on years of experience.
 We can help you fight the charges and, if necessary, secure an effective drug treatment program.

 Call the Law Office of David A. Breston immediately if you are facing charges of any type of drug crime.
 Without the representation of a skilled attorney, it is not likely that you will be able to successfully defend yourself from a wrongful conviction.
 Drug crimes are severely punished with lengthy prison sentences, so don’t take chances.

 In Texas, there are a number of illegal drugs that are commonly used to commit a drug crime, such as marijuana, cocaine, heroin, methamphetamine, ecstasy, LSD, and crystal meth.
-Attorney David A. Breston has handled countless cases involving these types of drugs, and can competently defend clients charged with the following drug crimes:
+Drug crime defense attorney, David A. Breston, has handled countless cases involving these types of drugs, and can competently defend clients charged with the following drug crimes:

 - Possession with intent to sell, manufacture, or distribute

 It is also considered a drug crime to use a prescription or over-the-counter drug for an illegal purpose.
 A drug crime conviction will result in serious legal ramifications, including long-term jail and prison sentences, probation, large fines, mandatory drug treatment, community service, driver’s license suspension, and a mark on your permanent record.
 In addition, a drug crime conviction can seriously damage your reputation and destroy your relationship with your family and friends.